saitai0802/dashtify-2720d/content/pages/index.md

     title: Why Choose Dashtify?
     features:
       - title: All the Marketing Data You Need to Improve Yourself
-        content: >-
+        content: >
-          With Your Goal, you can create a dashboard with data about your activities and track your progress.
+          With Dashtify, you can measure your marketing performance and track your progress via our awesome dashboard.
         actions:
           - label: Learn More
             url: /thank-you